dmberry/Oxford_TSA_Question_Master/README.md

 This software is not affiliated with either Oxford University or the Cambridge Assessment group.
 It is provided for individual use only.

+Please be aware this is a beta version of the software.
+It should be used with care and all answers and calulations checked carefully.
+Whilst all efforts have been made to made the software function correctly there may be mistakes in its logic please consult the Disclaimer below.

 ## Introduction

 The Thinking Skills Assessment (TSA) is a pre-interview admissions test for applicants to certain courses at the University of Oxford.
 It is designed to test problem-solving and critical thinking skills under timed conditions.